EK9: Civic EK9 TypeRx special edition, specification & details

 for a total 44’250 JPY for all of the options

-So how did i find out?
+So how did i find out that my Car is an RX??
 I wanted to install the Mugen EK9 pedals, which are said to fit the EK9 facelift model.
 When i wanted to install them, i figured out that there are already some metal pedals which would make it impossible to install those.
 They seemed factory installed too, and not some cheap aftermarket items.
 After investigating a bit, somebody told me those are Type Rx pedals.
 I was quite surprized and started to investigate a bit more, and then i slowly realized that my Car has all the Rx exclusive features – and here we are.
 My TypeR is actually an even rarer TypeRx!

 As yo can see, my Pedals are a bit dirty but still in good shape.
 The fact that those are so special made me realize that i might give them a bit of TLC to have them fresh and shiny again.